domiyanyue/my_notes/C++_knowledge_for_SYCL.md

 # C++ features SYCL developer should know: Functor and Lambda Expression

+In software development, sometimes you want to pass in a function as a parameter to another function like defining your own comparison function for sorting algorithm.
+C uses function pointers to solve this but it suffers from several limitations.
+C++ (in C++11) improved it by adding **function objects (aka functors)** and **Lambda expression**.
+They are used in
-SYCL is built on top of C++11.
-New features in C++11 such as functor and lambda expressions are widely used in SYCL to perform daily tasks such as creating a kernel.
+SYCL to perform daily tasks such as creating a kernel.
 Every SYCL developer should know it before getting started.

 ## Functor
-In software development, sometimes you want to pass in a function as a parameter to another function like defining your own sorting algorithm.
-C uses function pointers to solve this but it suffers from several limitations.
-C++ improved it by adding **function objects (aka functors)**.

 **Essentially, functor is an instance of a class/struct which overloads operator().**  This way, the object(instance) can be used like a function call.
 Check the following example where we define a class MyFunctor and create an object my_functor as a functor.